K-Lqrs/BulletinBoard/README.md

 # BulletinBoard

 BulletinBoard is a simple Minecraft Paper Server plugin that allows players to post messages on a bulletin board.

 The plugin is designed to be simple and easy to use, and is perfect for small servers or servers that want to add a little extra fun for their players.

 ## Features
-- Players can post messages on a bulletin board
+- Players can make contributions through the BulletinBoard (built by the inventory GUI).
-- Players can view messages on the bulletin board
+- Players can delete their own postings.
-- Players can remove their own messages from the bulletin board
+- Very lightweight and easy to use!

 ## Commands
 You can check the how-to-use guide by typing `/bb howtouse` in the chat.